iconation/ICONSafe-SCORE/README.md

 ## Introduction

 ICONSafe is a multisig wallet with an advanced user management and built-in features for dApps running on ICON.
-It is mostly useful for teams willing to share mutual funds without having to risk to share a same private key between members.
+It is mostly useful for teams willing to share mutual funds without having to risk sharing a same private key between members.
 ICONSafe is able to track tokens balance over time, and send/receive any type of transactions.
 All outgoing transactions require confirmations from the wallet owners based on a vote before being executed.
 An outgoing transaction may contain multiple sub-transactions which are executed at the same time, so it is possible to create complex operations suiting for all type of situations.

 ## Source Code